alexibro/CodeChallenge/README.md

 ## Test

 Unit tests has beed added for controllers layer.
+(As a sample.
+Unit tests for persistance and services layer could be implemented, as well as integration tests)

 ## Deployment: